 First, determine the purpose of the visit.
 For a meeting or to invite your legislator to an event, request your meeting 3-4 weeks in advance.
-Request your appointment with your legislators, but you may meet with their staff first.
-Don't hesitate to follow up on a request.
+Don't hesitate to follow up on a request if you don't hear back after a few days.
 You will then be contacted by a scheduler one to two weeks before the requested date.
-Contact information for your Member can be found on their congressional webpage.
-You should also invite local NKF staff and other people to join you.
+Contact information for your Member can be found on their official webpage.
+You should also invite local NKF staff and other advocates to join you.